As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 To get started with Talkspace, you have to complete a live chat conversation with a matching agent, and then you can pick a counselor from the list provided by the app.
 This process is more personal, but can be a bit more effort than BetterHelp’s onboarding process.

-The main therapy channels available on Talkspace are live chat and message, and you can also schedule video/phone calls with your counselor on certain subscription levels.
+The main therapy channels available on Talkspace are live chat and messaging, and you can also schedule video/phone calls with your counselor on certain subscription levels.

 If you are facing domestic violence or domestic abuse, seek in-person help immediately.
 Call 911 in an emergency situation, or visit your local domestic violence shelter.
 You can also call the National Domestic Violence Hotline on 1.800.787.3224 in the US, or text “START” to 887888.